wilys-json/pyrestus/randomizeAVI/README.md

-# Randomizing AVI Data for Intra- and Inter-rater Reliability
+# Randomizing Visual Image/Video Data for Intra- and Inter-rater Reliability

 A mini Python program to randomize AVI data.